thomasavguld/C-SQLite-search-engine/README.md

 # Step 3 — Download the JSON Dataset

-This project expects JSON files.
+This project expects JSON files from this dataset:

-Example dataset source:

 Elsevier OA CC-BY corpus: